-A 154-page course evaluation booklet, covering all courses within the Arts and Letters Department, will be distributed this afternoon to students and faculty at Notre Dame and St. Mary's.
-The booklet was The Technique Itself," keynoted Scholastic and the Academic Affairs Committee of both schools.
+A 154-page course evaluation booklet, covering all courses Department, will be distributed sense of intellectual committhis afternoon to students and faculty at Notre Dame and St. Mary's.
+The booklet was Scholastic and the Academic Affairs Committee of both schools.